 First, many dual enrollment classes are developed to not only give the student college credit hours, but also to satisfy a high school core credit.
 For example, a student needs four years of high school English to graduate, but as a senior, is allowed to dual enroll in a college freshman English class.
 This way, they’re both satisfying a high school English credit, and their college freshman English requirement.

 But how does having one less actual year of English benefit them?
 It doesn’t, because there is no way an instructor is able to cover what a senior high school English class should cover, and college freshman English — all in the same class, in the same year.
 Same goes for a dual enrollment math or science class.
-Yes, you’re getting some of those early general education classes out of the way so to speak, but you’re actually receiving less education because of it.
+Yes, you’re getting some of those early general education classes out of the way, but you’re actually receiving less education because of it.

 In much the same way, a student arriving on campus as a junior already based on their DE credit hours, is now forced to enter into their major field of study and begin coursework.
 There is very little chance that during high school they ever had any real, quality discussions with college advisors or career center professionals and counselors, so how are they supposed to be prepared at the tender age of 18 to make a possible lifetime decision?

-For parents of high school students, whom for whatever reason are trying to get a head start on college, these issues and consequences should be taken seriously, and discussed at length with both a high school guidance counselor, and if at all possible, an advisor from the four-year university that the student intends to gain admission to.
-The latter will help your student decide what, if any, DE and AP classes they should attempt to complete while in high school, and which offer no benefit in completing.
+For parents of high school students, who are trying to get a head start on college, these issues and consequences should be considered, and discussed at length with both a high school guidance counselor, and if at all possible, an advisor from the four-year university that the student intends to gain admission to.
+The latter will help your student decide what, if any, DE and AP classes they should attempt to complete while in high school.

 Bottom line may very well be advice as simple as, “Don’t be in such a hurry to grow up.”